6 of the Best Piano Games for your Group Lessons

 Blow up balloons and write one note/rest on each balloon.
 I used around 15 balloons and used eighth, quarter, half, and dotted half notes/rests.

-• Teams gather balloons until they reached the correct number of beats.
+• Teams gather balloons until they reach the correct number of beats.
 Players may only collect ONE balloon at a time.

 • Start with player 1 from each team.
 Once you say “Go!”, players will run to the pile of balloons and collect just ONE.
 They will run back to their group and then player 2 will run to collect one balloon.
 Continue in this manner until the teams tell you they are finished.
 Double check that teams have collected the correct number of beats.
 If they are correct, they win the round.
 If not, the other team gets a chance.
 Continue in this manner until one team reaches 5 points (or any number you set).

-• Try another version of Balloon Relay by writing one note name on each balloon and call out different chords or scales for your students to spell.
+• Try another version of Balloon Relay by writing a note name on each balloon and call out different chords or scales for your students to spell, with everyone making sure they get the correct note each time.

 • Get creative with different adaptations of this game and share how you use this in your studio!